-You can reduce the stimulation in the evenings for a period of time before you get to bed, watching TV, watching a movie, you know, texting, check your emails, give yourself some time to transition into sleep.
+You can reduce the stimulation in the evenings for a period of time before you get to bed, watching TV, watching a movie, texting, checking your emails, give yourself some time to transition into sleep.
 This is all really basic stuff.
 I lived in a house once that had a ley line running right through it.
 And it was my first experience of living in a house with ley lines.
-And somebody told me I had it in my house, and they told me where it ran through my house, it actually ran through one corner of our bedroom.
+And somebody told me I had it in my house, and they told me where it ran through my house, it ran through one corner of our bedroom.
 And interestingly enough, we had shifted everything in our room over to the other side of the room.
-And so, if you can find someone to test this you can go up the ley line, and we found someone to help and we put clear quartz crystals on the ley line and directed it around the house.
+And so, if you can find someone to test this you can go up the ley line, and put clear quartz crystals on the ley line to direct it around the house.
 So that’s pretty extreme, but I think it’s worth mentioning because it does happen.
 Now we have Programs for geopathic stress zones on FLFE.
 So, we’re compensating for most of that.
 And it’s just worth checking that if you don’t feel comfortable when you are in a part of your room, you may feel more comfortable in another.

-But being in a high consciousness field like whether it’s an FLFE Mobile, it does mitigate the environment and creates a high consciousness field that where otherwise in a geopathic stress zone, or even a low consciousness environment, just from the history there would tend to take your life force away or just take energy from you.
-And it just takes more energy to maintain yourself so being in that high consciousness field gives you energy in that way, too.
+But being in a high consciousness field whether it’s an FLFE Mobile does mitigate the environment and creates a high consciousness field.
+Otherwise in a geopathic stress zone, or even a low consciousness environment, from the history would tend to take your life force away or just take energy from you.
+And it takes more energy to maintain yourself so being in that high consciousness field gives you energy in that way, too.

 Clayten – Yes, we typically look for at least three data points before Jeff and I will start talking about the results of our research so it’s not that we don’t want to state that FLFE will compensate for X amount of geopathic stress it’s just that we typically are pretty conservative when we start making claims.
 So, we’re still looking for ways to test that in a manner that we feel comfortable sharing.